Why Cellofest?

 • Bring Your Family

-Many participants turn the week into a beach holiday, sharing concerts and time at the beach.
+Many participants choose to turn Cellofest into a beach vacation, sharing concerts, meals, and time by the ocean with family members and friends.

 "Cellofest is so much fun!
 We work hard, we laugh, we learn.
-The facility is perfect.
 I am forever thankful and plan to continue to attend." — Judy

 2024 & 2025 Bethany Beach Cellofest Attendee